MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/getting-started-with-windbg.md

     Expanded Symbol search path is: cache*;SRV
     ```

     The symbol search path tells WinDbg where to look for symbol (PDB) files.
-The debugger needs symbol files to get information about code modules, like for function names and variable names.
+The debugger needs symbol files to get information about code modules, like function names and variable names.

     Then, enter this command: